shetr/numbers/README.md

 # numbers

-Implementation of several number types.
+Implementation of several number types just for fun.
+For practical applications use something like [num](https://docs.rs/num/latest/num/) crate.

 ## To-Dos